 Foreign affairs experience is invaluable to a Governor-General in their Head-of-State role representing Australia on official visits overseas, and in hosting foreign Heads-of-State, other foreign dignitaries and foreign ambassadors in Australia.

-Of the two former UK Cabinet ministers, Dunrossil had just retired from being a longtime Speaker of the House of Commons, 1951-59; an office long known for the strong conventions governing the party-political neutrality of its occupant.
+The two former UK Cabinet ministers were both appointed in the 1950s and very early 1960s.
+Dunrossil had just retired from being a longtime Speaker of the House of Commons, 1951-59; an office long known for the strong conventions governing the party-political neutrality of its occupant.
 De L'Isle, a VC winner at Anzio, was a UK Minister after World War II.

 As the King's younger brother (and uncle of the present monarch) Prince Henry, Duke of Gloucester, was well accustomed to the non-partisanship ethos needed for vice-regal duties.